PatchaIT/TheRenewTTS/README.md

   - Fixed a bug with message Cost set to 0
 - 2023/01/15 v1.0.3
   - Added a customizable !pause command
+- 2023/01/24 v1.0.4
+  - Fixed a bug with Blacklist file loading
+  - Fixed a bug with TTS stuttering aliases with spaces
+  - Added permission level VIP (includes subscribers and moderators)
+  - Added setting to keep or not keep queing on pause

 ## Getting Started